lwunderl/US-Food-Imports/README.md

 JavaScript

 ## Questions Addressed
-What is the trade relationship between the US and other countries in the year 2022?
+What are the trade relationship between the US and other countries?
 Where do the selected food items originate from?
-What are the imported volumes and values of the selected food items? what amounts of the selected items are imported or consumed monthly?
+What are the imported values(USD) of the selected food items? which months(s) are the selected food items imported the most?

 ## Limitations
 Huge Dataset, it took longer than normal for the flask app to load.